purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0x70` Pick - Duplicates the `n`th item on the stack
     - [ ] OP `0x71` Roll - The `n`th item on the stack is moved to the top
     - [ ] OP `0x72` Rot - The three topmost items on the stack are rotated to the left
-    - [ ] OP `0x73` Swap - The twop topmost items on the stack are swaped
+    - [ ] OP `0x73` Swap - The two topmost items on the stack are swaped
     - [ ] OP `0x74` Tuck - The topmost item on the stack is copied and inserted before the second-to-top item
     - [ ] OP `0x75` Drop2 - Removes the first two topmost items on the stack
     - [ ] OP `0x76` Dup2 - Duplicates the first two topmost items on the stack